 Amy Haney was born 1974 in Omaha, Nebraska.
-Trained specifically in printmaking, Amy received her BFA from the Ringling College of Art and Design and MFA from the San Francisco Art Institute.
-She is currently studying Art History with an emphasis in printmaking at Prescott College.
+Trained specifically in printmaking, Amy received her BFA from the Ringling College of Art and Design, MFA from the San Francisco Art Institute, and MA in Art History with an emphasis in printmaking from Prescott College.
 She has taught printmaking at the Kent Bellows Studio, Metropolitan Community College, University of Nebraska at Omaha and her studio in the Hot Shops Art Center.
 Printmaking for Amy is about strategizing, problem solving and the thrill of revealing an image when pulling a print.

 Printmaking has been my medium of choice since 1994.
 For me, it has always been about experimentation, meditation through process, and reflection.
 The process of creating an image on the plate’s surface, manipulating it, mixing color and pulling a print is so methodical that I find these steps captivating.
 I have found such a connection to printmaking that I returned to school to study the history of printmaking.
-I am working towards a degree from Prescott College, a MA with a focus on the history of printmaking.
 I enjoy looking closely at traditional printmaking through the development of inventions, movements and artistic influences.
 Understanding and studying the evolution of printmaking has inspired me in the studio and as a lifelong learner.

 Research and Creative Activity Interests

 B.F.A., Ringling College of Art and Design; M.A., Prescott College; M.F.A., San Francisco Art Institute